NationalMuseumofDenmark/CIP-dashboard-daemon/README.md

 Dependencies
 -------
-This tool depends on PHP 5.x with lib cURL installed To install this on an debian/ubuntu machine, type
+This tool depends on PHP 5.x with lib cURL installed (+ the pecl tool depends the installation of the php-pear package) To install this on an debian/ubuntu machine, type

-    apt-get install php5 php5-curl
+    sudo apt-get install php5 php5-curl php-pear

+It also depends the mongo db extension for php

+    sudo pecl install mongo